ELjayMedia/newsonafrica/docs/troubleshooting.md

 ## Common Issues and Solutions

-### GraphQL 404 Errors / REST Fallback Issues
+### GraphQL Endpoint Misconfiguration

 **Symptoms:**
-- Seeing "GraphQL endpoint appears to be REST API, skipping GraphQL" in logs
-- REST requests failing with 404 errors
+- GraphQL requests returning 404 errors
-- Missing country slug in API URLs (e.g., `/wp-json/wp/v2/posts` instead of `/sz/wp-json/wp/v2/posts`)
+- Logs showing unexpected hosts or missing country slugs in `/graphql` URLs

 **Root Cause:**
-The WordPress GraphQL/REST environment variables (for example `NEXT_PUBLIC_WP_SZ_GRAPHQL` / `NEXT_PUBLIC_WP_SZ_REST_BASE`) are set to incorrect values that don't include the country slug or point to the wrong endpoint type.
+Custom GraphQL environment variables (for example `NEXT_PUBLIC_WP_SZ_GRAPHQL`) are set to incorrect values that do not include the country slug or point to the wrong host.

 **Solution:**